 A 14-year-old male patient reported to the outpatient clinic for his orthodontic treatment with fixed appliance mechanotherapy.
 During the try in of a tube pre-welded molar band in the lower left mandibular first permanent molar, the band dropped into the lingual vestibule and the patient accidentally swallowed it.
 The patient was positioned supine during the procedure.
 He was immediately made to turn to his side and a swift examination under bright light was done inside the oral cavity to rule out its presence there.
 The oral cavity was clear.
 The patient was asked to cough vigorously to evict the band from oropharynx.
 Following failure of this exercise, the patient and the parent were informed of the accident and its implication.
 They were apprised of the management protocol and taken for X-rays.
 Lateral and posteroanterior views of the X-ray [Figure 1] did not reveal the presence of the band.
 A computed tomography was taken which revealed the band as a hyper dense field in the stomach [Figure 2].
-The patient was taken for a gastroenterological consultation where an endoscopy was
+The patient was taken for a gastroenterological consultation where an endoscopy was advised.
+The band was located and retrieved by endoscopy without complication [Figures 3 and 4] [Video 1].

-This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2023 Published by Scientific Scholar on behalf of APOS Trends in Orthodontics
+This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2024 Published by Scientific Scholar on behalf of APOS Trends in Orthodontics